squamtech/squamtech.github.io/README.md

 ## When?

-We aim to meet monthly and propose to follow the following rough outliend schedule:
+We aim to meet monthly and propose to follow the rough schedule below:
 * One month we host a talk followed by networking and social discourse
 * One month we host lightning talks
 * One month we host a social event for networking and getting to know one another.